Technologies: This Learning Area incorporates the subjects of Design & Technology, Digital Technology and Home Economics across Years 7-12.

 The Western Australian Curriculum: Digital Technologies empowers students to shape change by influencing how contemporary and emerging information systems and practices are applied to meet current and future needs.
 A deep knowledge and understanding of information systems enables students to be creative and discerning decision-makers when they select, use and manage data, information, processes and digital systems to meet needs and shape preferred futures.

 Digital Technologies provides students with practical opportunities to use design thinking and to be innovative developers of digital solutions and knowledge.
 Digital Technologies enables students to become innovative creators of digital solutions, effective users of digital systems and critical consumers of information conveyed by digital systems.

 At Thornlie SHS we provide access to a range of computer technologies which can be utilised as an aid to learning in every subject in the curriculum.
 In Digital Technologies there are further opportunities for students to develop various specialisations in such fields as Programming, Graphic Design, Technical Graphics and Network Engineering to name a few.

-Students are also offered a selection of ATAR courses such as Computer Science, Applied Information Technology and Accounting and Finance.
+Students are also offered a selection of ATAR courses such as Computer Science, Food Science, Applied Information Technology and Accounting and Finance.
 Each of these courses are examinable and used to calculate an ATAR score which can used to meet university entry requirements.